ThatCoolCoder/nosper-engine/README.md

 - strict data typing?
     - can do optional typing, where everything is assumed to be a number but in function headers you can define x: func or whatever syntax and there will be a compile/runtime error on doing that
 - distinction between expressions and statement?
-    - requires moderate reworking as we have to give
+    - requires moderate reworking as we have to make parser smarter
-- (minor) move to storing custom functions as
+- (minor) move to storing custom functions as (what was this going to say?)

 ## Creating loadables